Canopy vs. Aurora

 But there’s more.

 Canopy might not have a choice at all.
 You see, consolidation is an unavoidable stage in business.
 The strong survive, the weak do not.
-The big fish eat little fish.
-Whatever analogy you choose, the essential truth remains the same: Namely, that industries are not the Wild West forever.
+The big fish eat the little fish.
+Whatever analogy you choose, the essential truth remains the same, namely that industries are not the Wild West forever.

 Sooner or later, order replaces chaos.
 And if Canopy wants to be on the winning side of that equation, sooner sounds a lot better than later.

 Canopy Growth Stock Forecast